pktgen/fgen/docs/guides/prog_guide/pktmbuf_lib.rst

 and some commonly used metadata checksum offload with protocol header offsets/lengths.

-For a newly allocated pktmbuf, the area at which the data begins in the message buffer is CNE_PKTMBUF_HEADROOM bytes after the beginning of the buffer, which is cache aligned.
+For a newly allocated pktmbuf, the area at which the data begins in the message buffer is FGEN_PKTMBUF_HEADROOM bytes after the beginning of the buffer, which is cache aligned.
 Message buffers may be used to carry control information, packets, events, and so on between different entities in the system.

-:numref:`figure_pktmbuf_layout` shows the basic layout of pktmbuf_t structure related to Mempool structures.
+:numref:`figure_pktmbuf_layout` shows the basic layout of fgenbuf_t structure related to Mempool structures.

 .. _figure_pktmbuf_layout: